 Chat to other families

+Not only does this affect a young person’s self-esteem, emotional health and wellbeing but it also can have an effect on their attendance at school and their attainment.
 This type of bullying can also include threats to 'out' you to friends and family about your sexuality, even if you are not gay, lesbian or bisexual.
 You can read more about sexual bullying here.

 Parents and carers can play an important role in tackling homophobic bullying, says Stonewall’s Chris Gibbons.
 He suggests: